-Inductees into the Hands of Fame were being collected for many years and fifty-five hand prints were awaiting the time when the Hands of Fam structure was erected in town.
+Inductees into the Hands of Fame were being collected for many years and fifty-five hand prints were awaiting by the time the Hands of Fame structure was erected in town.
 Hopes were high that it would be erected in time for the 25th Anniversary, but sadly bureaucracy and red tape prevented that.

 2001 also saw the Minister of Arts, Culture and Heritage, The Prime Minister of New Zealand, Helen Clark, open the Awards.
 She acknowledged in her speech that the New Zealand Gold Guitar Awards had put Gore on the map – nationally and internationally.

-The following year, 31 May 2005, saw the Grand Opening and unveilin gof the Hands of Fame Structure.
+The following year, 31 May 2005, saw the Grand Opening and unveiling of the Hands of Fame Structure.
 After 13 years of negotiation, finally the statue was installed.
 It was opened by the Gore Mayor, Tracy Hicks.
-18 past inductees travelled from all over New Zealand and Australia to perform at the successful celebration show which was held in the Gore Town & Country Stadium that night.
+18 past inductees traveled from all over New Zealand and Australia to perform at the successful celebration show which was held in the Gore Town & Country Stadium that night.
 Some of the famous hand prints are from Kenny Rogers, Eddie Low, Patsy Riggir, Ricky Skaggs and Suzanne Prentice, to name a few.

-In 2006, The Gore Country Music Club’s dilemma about the building or purchase of new clubrooms was over when the Mataura Licensing Trust offered to sell the club their Longford Function Centre and its chattels for a very reasonable price. it is an ideal home base to hold meetings and concerts.
-The building reinforces Gore’s title of Country Music Captial of New Zealand and provide a venue for visiting travellers, clubs, artist and entertainers.
-2007 also saw the large wooden gold guitar restored and erected beside the new club rooms.
+In 2006, The Gore Country Music Club’s dilemma about the building or purchase of new clubrooms was over when the Mataura Licensing Trust offered to sell the club their Longford Function Centre.
+It became an ideal home base to hold meetings and concerts.
+The building reinforces Gore’s title of Country Music Capital of New Zealand and provide a venue for visiting travelers, clubs, artist and entertainers.
+2007 also saw the large wooden Gold Guitar restored and erected beside the new club rooms.